-In 2015, wide-field optical imaging surveys enabled the discovery of more than 20 new Milky Way satellites having morphological characteristics similar to the known DMdominated dSphs.
+In 2015, wide-field optical imaging surveys enabled the discovery of more than 20 new Milky Way satellites having morphological characteristics similar to the known DM-dominated dSphs.
 Each of these satellites was identified as a statistically significant arcminute-scale overdensity of resolved stars consistent with an old (>10 Gyr) and metal-poor ($Z \sim 0.0002$) simple stellar population.
 The basic structural characteristics of each stellar system (e.g., center position, heliocentric distance, and spatial extension) were inferred by fitting the spatial and color-magnitude distributions of probable member stars.

 The majority of the recently announced Milky Way satellites were discovered in DES data collected with the Dark Energy Camera (DECam; Flaugher et al. 2015).
-Searches of the DES Y1 data by both the DES Collaboration and other groups led to the discovery of nine dSph candidates (Bechtol et al. 2015; Kim & Jerjen 2015; Koposov et al. 2015a).
+Searches of the DES Y1 data by both the DES Collaboration and other groups led to the discovery of nine dSph candidates (Bechtol et al. 2015; Koposov et al. 2015a; Kim & Jerjen 2015).
 Drlica-Wagner et al. (2015b) subsequently reported eight additional dSph candidates found in DES Y2 data.
-The compact stellar systems Kim 2 (Kim et al. 2015b)43 and DES 1 (Luque et al. 2016) are also present in the DES data; however, they have photometric properties that are more similar to low-luminosity outer-halo star clusters than to dSphs.
+The compact stellar systems Kim 2 (Kim et al. 2015b)1 and DES 1 (Luque et al. 2016) are also present in the DES data; however, they have photometric properties that are more similar to low-luminosity outer-halo star clusters than to dSphs.

 In addition to the objects found in DES data, several systems have recently been discovered in other surveys.
 Pegasus III was detected in archival SDSS data (Kim et al. 2015a) and later confirmed as a stellar overdensity with DECam.
-Hydra II was found serendipitously in DECam data taken for the Survey of the MAgellanic Stellar History (Martin et al. 2015b).
-Three additional dSph candidates were discovered in the Pan-STARRS 1 3π Survey: Triangulum II, Draco II, and Sagittarius II (Laevens et al. 2015a, 2015b).
+Hydra II was found serendipitously in DECam data taken for the Survey of the MAgellanic Stellar History (Martin et al. 2015a).
+Three additional dSph candidates were discovered in the Pan-STARRS 1 3π Survey: Triangulum II, Draco II, and Sagittarius II (Laevens et al. 2015b,a).
 We note that several other systems have been discovered using Pan-STARRS 1, but due to their small sizes and/or measured kinematics, they are classified as globular clusters and are not considered in this work (Laevens et al. 2014, 2015a; Kirby et al. 2015b).

-Thus far, six recently discovered systems have measured kinematics consistent with being DM-dominated dSphs: Reticulum II (Koposov et al. 2015b; Simon et al. 2015; Walker et al. 2015a), Horologium I (Koposov et al. 2015b), Hydra II (Kirby et al. 2015b), Draco II (Martin et al. 2015a), Triangulum II (Kirby et al. 2015a; Martin et al. 2016), and Tucana II (Walker et al. 2015b).
-J-factors have been derived for Reticulum II (Bonnivard et al. 2015b; Simon et al. 2015) and Tucana II (Walker et al. 2015b) from these kinematic data.
+Thus far, six recently discovered systems have measured kinematics consistent with being DM-dominated dSphs: Reticulum II (Simon et al. 2015; Walker et al. 2015a; Koposov et al. 2015b), Horologium I (Koposov et al. 2015b), Hydra II (Kirby et al. 2015b), Draco II (Martin et al. 2015b), Triangulum II (Kirby et al. 2015a; Martin et al. 2016), and Tucana II (Walker et al. 2015b).
+J-factors have been derived for Reticulum II (Simon et al. 2015; Bonnivard et al. 2015b) and Tucana II (Walker et al. 2015b) from these kinematic data.

 The dSphs are good targets for DM searches because their dynamical and chemical properties suggest the presence of large quantities of DM.
 In contrast, globular clusters have mass-to-light ratios of order unity.
-Low-luminosity stellar systems cannot be conclusively classified as dSphs or globular clusters without radial velocity measurements.
-However, dSphs are generally found to have larger physical half-light radii ($r{1/2}$) and lower surface brightnesses (μ) than globular clusters (Figure 1).
-Therefore, we used the photometric characteristics of the newly discovered systems to select those that are likely to be DM-dominated dSphs when spectroscopic measurements were unavailable.
+Lowluminosity stellar systems cannot be conclusively classified as dSphs or globular clusters without radial velocity measurements.
+However, dSphs are generally found to have larger physical half-light radii $(r{1/2})$ and lower surface brightnesses (μ) than globular clusters (Figure 1).
+Therefore, we used the photometric characteristics of the